carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ![Example of linear and polynomial regressions](../fig/regression_example.png)

-## Linear regression using Scikit-Learn
+### Linear regression using Scikit-Learn

 We've had a lot of theory so time to start some actual coding!
-Let's create regression models for a very small dataset that will predict exam scores from hours spent revising.
-Exam scores is our labelled dependent variable, and hours spent revising is our independent input variable.

-Let's define our dataset and visualise it:
+Let's create regression models for a small bundle of datasets known as [Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet).
+These datasets are available through the Python plotting library [Seaborn](https://seaborn.pydata.org/).
+Let's define our bundle of datasets, extract out the first dataset, and inspect it's contents:

 ~~~
 import seaborn as sns

-# Load in a bulk dataset from seaborn
 # Anscomes Quartet consists of 4 sets of data
 data = sns.load_dataset("anscombe")
 print(data.head())